jamescherti/buffer-guardian.el/README.md

 * `buffer-guardian-inhibit-saving-nonexistent-files` (Default: `t`): Prevent saving files that do not exist on disk.
 * `buffer-guardian-exclude-regexps` (Default: `nil`): A list of regular expressions for file names to ignore.
 * `buffer-guardian-max-buffer-size` (Default: `nil`): Maximum buffer size (in characters) to save.
 Set to 0 or nil to disable.
+* `buffer-guardian-predicate-functions` (Default: `nil`): List of predicate functions to determine if a buffer should be saved.

 ### Specialized Buffers (Inline Code Blocks)